-Message is compatible with Leopard, Snow Leopard, Lion, and Mountain Lion.
+Message is compatible with Snow Leopard, Lion (10.6) and higher.

 Users of Subliminal Message Pro (SMP) asked for a version that is not subliminal.
 This should satisfy that need.
 Text messages are displayed in the center of the display on top of everything.
 Messages are grouped into categories; messages displayed are selected from messages that are checked in list or random order.
 Message is $10 shareware.
 The Demo Mode shuts down ten minutes after each launch (in Demo Mode, the Period between Messages is 1 to 4 minutes).
 Limitations are removed after you obtain and enter your registration info.

 Version 1.8.0 replaced Kagi (which closed) with PayPal.
 If you are registered, there is no need to upgrade.